SSL Demystified – Why your site needs SSL and how it improves Google Rankings

 Once installed on your server, it activates the padlock and the HTTPS protocol (via port 443) and establishes secure connections from a web server to a client or browser.
-Typically, SSL is used to secure financial and credit card transactions, data transfer and credentials, and more recently is becoming the standard for securing data and privacy whilst browsing of social media platforms to ordering cupcakes online.
+Typically, SSL is used to secure financial and credit card transactions, data transfer and credentials, and more.
+Recently, it has become the standard for securing data and privacy, spanning everything from browsing of social media to making a purchase online.

 Why does my site need an SSL Certificate?

-Simple – Google favors data security and privacy!
+Simple – Google favours data security and privacy!

 Here is a statement directly from Google back in August 2014 which highlights its intent:

-MOZ began tracking HTTPS uptake vs impact on ranking for 10,000 keywords since the announcement and reported the ratio of first page results with HTTPS has increase from 7% in 2014 to 33 % in 2016.
+MOZ began tracking HTTPS uptake vs impact on ranking for 10,000 keywords since the announcement and reported the ratio of first page results with HTTPS has increased from 7% in 2014 to 33% in 2016.

-The conclusion – There is no doubt the Google announcement has spurred an uptake of HTTPS implementation by marketers, and the higher ratios of first page sites with HTTPS compared to second page sites can point to a correlation (and we’re mindful that this could be seen as an over simplification given the myriad of ranking factors involved).
+What we can conclude from this is that Google has inspired an uptake of HTTPS implementation by marketers, and the higher ratios of first page sites with HTTPS compared to second page sites can point to a correlation (and we’re mindful that this could be seen as an over simplification given the myriad of ranking factors involved).
 However, our own experiments have shown a noticeable impact on rankings (as have hundreds of other specialist SEO experts, including the awesome geeks at AHREFS).

 Which SSL Certificate is best for me?

-There are several options when it comes to SSL Certificates offered by providers such as DigiCert and Global Sign.
-Even though they all perform encryption to secure information, not all SSL Certificates are the same.
+There are numerous options when it comes to SSL Certificates, with some popular providers being DigiCert and Global Sign.
+Even though they all perform encryption to secure information, not all SSL Certificates are created equal.

 [accordion title=”Type of SSL Certificates” auto_open=”true”]